 At the end of the initiative, more than 400 citations had been issued to commercial truck drivers, and 81 truck drivers and 58 commercial motor vehicles were ordered off Georgia roads for various traffic safety violations.

-The Atlanta trucking accident attorneys at the Katz Law Firm represent persons who have suffered injuries as a result of commercial truck accidents in the metro Atlanta region and across Georgia.
+The Atlanta trucking accident attorneys at the Katz Personal Injury Lawyers represent persons who have suffered injuries as a result of commercial truck accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in an accident involving an 18-wheeler, semi rig, tractor trailer or any other type of commercial truck, talk to an attorney at our firm and discuss whether you have legal grounds for a claim for compensation for losses.
 A truck accident claim can involve not just the driver of the truck, but also the trucking company, shipping company, truck maintenance and repair companies and a number of other parties.
 Talk to an attorney at our firm and understand all the parties that may be liable in your claim.